brmlab/acarsdec/README.md

 ## USING IT WITH XASTIR
-acarsdec have a special output mode to use it with APRS position reporting plotting program : [xastir](www.xastir.org).
+acarsdec have a special output mode to use it with APRS position reporting plotting program: [xastir](www.xastir.org).

 In this mode, acarsdec acts as a very basic local aprsd server.
 ACARS messages, and in particular, position report messages are converted to APRS format, so you can plot aircraft positions on a map.

 PS: position decoding is in experimental stage.
 Mail me if you find errors or lack of position reporting.

-start acarsdec with the following option :
+Start acarsdec with the following option:
 `acarsdec -d hw:0 -s 14000`

 Then in xastir, choose:
 - Interface → Interface Control → Add
 - Select: Internet Server, then Add
-- Set Host at 127.0.0.1, Port 14000, Don't allow transmitting, then Ok.
+- Set Host at 127.0.0.1, Port 14000, Don't allow transmitting, then OK.

 This will add an interface in the Interface Control dialog.